thewoodfish/ai-proof-vault/README.md

 Set `VITE_API_URL=http://localhost:4000/api`

 ## Summary
-AI Proof Vault is a cryptographically-verified truth layer for the visual internet.
+The Internet's Proof Vault is a cryptographically-verified truth layer for the visual internet.
 Built in 48 hours.
 Powered by AI (OpenAI) + Filecoin.

 Ready for the world. 🚀